vic-ma/howtodismantle.github.io/_posts/2023-10-29-Bed-time-stories-Three-ways-to-shut-down-a-Peakboard-box-remotely.md

     url: /assets/2023-10-29/ShutdownTimer.pbmx
 ---

 We often see Peakboard Boxes hanging overhead in large factory halls or warehouses.
-But there's no need for the Boxes to run 24/7.
+But there's no need for the boxes to run 24/7.
 You should turn them off when you don't need them.
 In this article, we cover three cool ways to shut down a Peakboard box without pulling the plug.

 We also have an article covering [how to wake up a Peakboard Box](/Wake-me-up-before-you-go-go-Two-cool-ways-to-use-Wake-On-Lan-to-boot-a-Peakboard-box.html).